Kinovea/kinovea-docs/source/measurement/distance.rst

 Points
 ------
-The marker tool can be used to measure the position of a point in the current coordinate system or its distance to the origin.
+The marker tool can be used to measure the position of a point in the current coordinate system or it's distance to the origin.

 .. image:: /images/measurement/marker.png